 - a.
 After the timer goes off, combine and sort through all of the molts.
-We recommend starting by sorting "like with like" before identifying.
-While we are only asking you to report European green crab and Dungeness crabs, carefully identifying every molt you have collected to species can be a good way to make sure you haven't overlooked any green crab molts. - b.
-Regardless of what you have found, take a photograph of your entire collection with something in it for scale (e.g. calipers).
-Fragments & dead crabs can be included in this photo. - c.
-Submit the photo on the MyCoast reporting form.
-If you do not find any molts (not uncommon during cool-water months), select "no molts found" in the MyCoast app. - d.
-If you find European green crab molts: - i.
+While we are only asking you to report European green crab (and optional Dungeness crabs), carefully identifying every molt you have collected to species can be a good way to make sure you haven't missed any green crabs hiding in the bunch. - b.
+Regardless of what you have found, take a photograph of your entire molt collection and submit it on the MyCoast reporting form.
+If you do not find any molts (not uncommon between late fall and early spring), just be sure to select "no molts found" in the MyCoast app.

+c.
+If you find European green crab molts:

+- i.
 Record the total number of green crab molts found.
 Only include molts with at least 50% of the carapace intact in this number. - ii.
 You will record sex and size of a subsample of green crab molts to help learn about the population.
 Place all green crab molts together in one container, then look away and haphazardly select up to 10 to record.
 If you have found fewer than 10, submit data for all of the green crab molts you have found. - iii.
 For each individual European green crab molt: - 1.
 Add a photo - 2.
 Record the condition of each crab (molt, alive, or dead) - 3.
 Record the sex if the abdomen is present, and - 4.
 Measure the carapace width.
 Measure the width at the outside of the widest point of the carapace (back shell, including spines) to the nearest millimeter.
-If the carapace is broken, estimate the full size by measuring from the widest point to the centerline of the intact portion and doubling that measurement.
-Make a note that the carapace width is estimated for this molt in the field notes/comments section.
+If the carapace is broken, estimate the full size by measuring from the widest point to the centerline of the intact portion and doubling that measurement-make a note that the carapace width is estimated for this molt in the field notes/comments section.

-e.
-If you find Dungeness crab molts:
+d.
+If you are submitting Dungeness crab molt data:

 - i.
 Record the total number of Dungeness crab molts found.
 Only include molts with at least 50% of the carapace intact in this number. - ii.
 You will record sex and size of a subsample of Dungeness crab molts to help learn about the population.
 Place all Dungeness crab molts together in one container, then look away and haphazardly select up to 10 to record.
 If you have found fewer than 10, submit data for all of the Dungeness crab molts you have found. - iii.
-For each individual Dungeness crab molt: - Measure the carapace width.
-Measure the width at the outside of the widest point of the carapace (back shell, including spines) to the nearest millimeter. - 2.
+For each individual Dungeness crab molt: - 1.
+Measure both the carapace height and carapace width.
+Carapace height is measured from the back of the carapace to the tip of the bumps in between the eyes.
+Carapace width is measured across the widest point of the carapace (back shell, including spines) to the nearest millimeter. - 2.
 If the molt is larger than 30mm and the abdomen is present, determine and record whether the crab is a male or female based on the abdomen shape.